AlienBradbury/secipfs/README.md

 # Security with ipfs

-This repository is aimed to be a box full of security related scripts related to IPFS protocol and distributed ledger.
+This repository is aimed to be a box full of security scripts related to IPFS protocol and distributed ledger.

 FAQ: